Multi-Sofc

 Jülich/Erkelenz.
 The Hermann-Josef-Krankenhaus (HJK) hospital in Erkelenz is becoming a pioneering project for the environmentally friendly energy supply of the future.
 At the hospital, Robert Bosch GmbH and Hydrogenious LOHC NRW GmbH are demonstrating the coupling of new hydrogen technologies on an economically relevant scale for the first time.
 The project is contributing to the energy transition and is one of the major projects in the Rhenish mining area whose research findings will contribute to the success of structural change.
 The Helmholtz hydrogen cluster (HC-H2), which was initiated and is sustainably supported by Forschungszentrum Jülich, coordinates the demonstration project.

-The focus is on a solid oxide fuel cell (SOFC) system produced by Robert Bosch GmbH to supply electricity and heat.
-In a later expansion stage beginning in early 2025, the SOFC will be supplied with hydrogen based on liquid organic hydrogen carrier (LOHC) technology provided by Hydrogenious LOHC NRW GmbH, a subsidiary of Hydrogenious LOHC Technologies in Erlangen.
+The focus is on the solid oxide fuel cell system (SOFC: Solid Oxide Fuel Cells) from Robert Bosch GmbH for the supply of electricity and heat.
+In a later expansion stage from the beginning of 2025, the SOFC will be supplied with hydrogen based on Liquid Organic Hydrogen Carrier (LOHC) technology by Hydrogenious LOHC NRW GmbH, a subsidiary of Hydrogenious LOHC Technologies in Erlangen.

 You can find out more about the LOHC technology in the supplementary information below.